AleoNet/welcome/documentation/guides/sdk/python/00_aleo_sdk.md

 pip3 install aleo
 ```

-Alternatively, you can also install from a `.whl` file, either from the [GitHub repository](https://github.com/provablehq/python-sdk/tree/master/sdk/target/wheels), or by building it yourself.
 For the installation, use a command like this:

 ```bash